ingridh/railsdecalproj2/README.md

 Event

-- has title, description, location, and time.
+- has title, description, location, and datetime.
 Each Event has a Comments Model

 Comments

-- Has a list of users, whether he/she is attending, and optional comments.
+- Has the commentor(users), whether he/she is attending, and optional comments.

 Features: